 The most stunning results can be achieved from unusual angles.
 Flower photographs look most impressive if they are taken from a point as if a person naturally looks at a bouquet while standing or sitting.

-Another good position for photographing bouquets and flowers is from top to bottom.
-If you are looking for a creative shot, you can try shooting from a smaller angle.
-People traditionally look at flowers from their height, but if you lie down on the ground to take a photo, the result will be exclusive.
+Another position for photographing bouquets and flowers is from top to bottom, but it is also very common and perhaps borders being boring.
+If you are looking for a creative shot, you can try shooting from a different angle.
+People traditionally look at flowers from their height, but if you lie down on the ground to take a photo, the result will be amazing.

 14. Use Macro